Commutative d-Torsion K-Theory and Its Applications: Operator solutions of linear constraint systems

-Mermin square construction and its $n$-qubit version $T_n$ can be regarded as an operator solution over $O(2^n)$ since the matrices involved have real entries.
-Let $M_n^\RR\in C_\RR(2^n)(S^1\times S^1)$ denote the corresponding class (see Remark \ref{rem:real-version}). \rev{As in the complex case} we find that $M_n^\RR$ can be identified with the generator of the quotient in the exact sequence
+\rev{Replacing $U(m)$ with the orthogonal group $O(m)$ gives the real versions of the spectra considered in this paper.
+As explained in Appendix \ref{app:real-case} we can define the real symmetric $K$-theory spectrum $ko_\sym$ and the spectrum $C_\RR(m)$, the real version of the $C(d,m)$ spectrum.} Mermin square construction and its $n$-qubit version $T_n$ \rev{introduced in \S\ref{sec:Mermin-class}} can be regarded as an operator solution over $O(2^n)$ since the matrices involved have real entries.
+Let $M_n^\RR\in C_\RR(2^n)(S^1\times S^1)$ denote the corresponding class.
+As in the complex case we find that $M_n^\RR$ can be identified with the generator of the quotient in the exact sequence \rev{(see \ref{eq:exact-homotopy-Cdm-real})}